aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 print(f'Outside of the function, the sequence is {seq}.')
 ```

-We prefer this second option, as the original sequence is never within reach of the inside of the function.
+We prefer this second option, as the original sequence is never within reach of the inside the function.
 We explicitly call it with a copy of the sequence.

 One more word of caution: here we illustrated the possible outcomes using sequences of numbers.
-When the sequences contain nested Python objects and you don't want to affect the sequence at all inside of the function, you must use `deepcopy()` instead of `copy()`.
+When the sequences contain nested Python objects and you don't want to affect the sequence at all inside the function, you must use `deepcopy()` instead of `copy()`.
 But this should not be a source of concern for the type of objects we manipulate in this course.

 ## Matrix formulation